ritishpaul/ritish_blog/_posts/Articles/2020-08-04-Printed-Circuit-Board.markdown

 ---

 ![PCB](/ritish_blog/images/PCB.jpg)
-##### Source: Wikipedia
+##### Source: Delta Impact

 This article will be talking about printed circuit boards.
 I am going to start writing these types of posts in hope of diversifying my blogs since I only have Arduino projects so far.
 As a heads up these articles will follow a simple format of introducing a technology topic, discussing it, and encouraging you to research it more for yourself.

 ## Printed Circuit Boards Defined
 According to google a printed circuit board or PCB is...